TP2.png

 That book you never got around to reading

 There you have it.
-A few ideas for how to reuse in an effort to live not only a more minimal life, but a more eco-friendly and happier one too.
+A few ideas for how to reuse in an effort to embrace not only a more minimalist lifestyle, but a more eco-friendly and happier one too.

 Drop a comment below to let us know what crafty eco-minimalist behaviours you’ve been getting up to, or tag us in them on social @whogivesacraptp.